 Overleaf is a suggested policy for adoption.
 This is based on shared guidance from a number of sources shown below.
 Recommendation: Andrew/Ros/Paul review/amend and present to the PCC for approval, as well as highlighting clear roles as to who is responsible for what in driving this forward.
-Acceptance of this policy by the Vicar is assumed unless expressed in writing otherwise.
+The date of acceptance of this policy should be recorded here......